rosentodorov93/Softuni-WebProject/README.md

 # Softuni-WebProject
-Asp.net mvc app for Softuni Asp.Net Advanced course
+A deffense Asp.Net Web app with MVC structure written for Asp.Net Advanced Course in Softuni Sep 2022

-admin user: **admin** password **admin123**
+Fitness Diry is a aimed to help and support active people track thei daily calories intake and also track and manage their workouts and activities.

-* Fitness Diary lets you record yor daily food intake and workouts
+* You can record yor daily food intake and workouts and see yor nutrition data for the day
 * You can read articles about lifstyle health and training
-* You can create foods recipes and workouts and add them in your diary to see your progress
+* You can create foods recipes and workouts and add them in your diary
+* You can see statistics of total calories for the week

 ### **Description and Features**
 Guest features:
   * can register as regular user